• 12 min read

 • Do the best you can to measure ROI on each method and focus on the options that turn leads into pitches, and pitches into sales.

-You have a great product and provide great service, but there’s more steps to making sure your solar business thrives.
+You have a great product and provide great service, but there are more steps to making sure your solar business thrives.
 These marketing strategies can help introduce more people to your business.
 By producing the right content and promoting in a variety of ways, you can generate leads — and more importantly, relevant leads that your sales team can close.